Develop an Internship Program

 To understand the internship process from the employer’s side, refer to the image below.

-When it comes to recruiting for internship programs, the Career Development Office has specific procedures to better track student success.
-Career Advising Specialists will work closely to set up this system and provide a basic overview to company personnel in charge of managing Handshake account.
+When it comes to recruiting for internship programs, there specific procedures to better track student success.
+Career Advising Specialists can assist in the profile creation process and provide a basic overview to company personnel in charge of managing Handshake account.

-1. Career Advising Specialists will coordinate with the company on the initial set up of Employer Profiles, Company Profiles, and Job Postings.
+1. Career Advising Specialists will coordinate with the company on the initial set up of Company Profiles and Job Postings.

 2. Career Advising Specialists will also coordinate with a designated company personnel who will oversee the Handshake account.